readthedocs/readthedocs.org/docs/user/reference/analytics.rst

 Read the Docs supports analytics for search and traffic.
-When someone reads your documentation, we collect data about the vist and the referer with full respect of the privacy of the visitor.
+When someone reads your documentation, we collect data about the visit and the referer with full respect of the privacy of the visitor.